smajda/posthaste/readme.txt

 1. This is what the form looks like on a simple theme with a white background without any fancy CSS styling on the forms.
 2. Here's the form on the default K2 theme.

+== Release Notes ==

+**1.0.1** : Filters HTML out of title field.
+Just a one-line change.
+For blogs with a small, private groups of trusted authors who don't care about this, feel free to skip this update.

+**1.0** : First release.